Dekas95/Shyvana/Shyvana/README.md

-#LeagueAPI
+#Shyvana - Java League Library

-League API is completely free tool for non-profit purposes.
-League API is a simple way to access League of Legends API.
+Shyvana is completely free tool for non-profit purposes.
+Shyvana is a simple way to access League of Legends API.

 ##How to Install

-Download the latest JAR file from here.
+Download the latest JAR file -> https://www.dropbox.com/s/8t8hy7wo5an06mf/Shyvana-v1.1.0.jar

 If you are using eclipse,